ajg379/NetworkAnalysis/index.md

 | 2017 | 1016  | 11408  | 38839  | 100899 | 474432 |      | 341469 |
 | 2018 | 200   | 1998   | 6828   | 17158  | 43474  | 341469 |      |

-The rest of the data is still raw but it is being used to calculate the level by which teh Bitcoin network is maturing.
+The rest of the data is still raw but it is being used to calculate the level by which the Bitcoin network is maturing.